zachnieto/neatqueueweb/docs/README.md

 Automatically reset a queue if this timer elapses without any queue activity.
 #### Usage: `/resettimer [duration]`
 #### Arguments
-`duration`: The length of time in seconds a queue can be inactive before resetting.
+`duration`: (Default: 3600) The length of time in seconds a queue can be inactive before resetting.

 ---